fpozoc/fpozoc/README.md

 # Hello world! 👋

 It's Fernando Pozo's GitHub.
-I'm a Data Science and Machine Learning specialist 📊💻.
+I use to work in Bioinformatics, Data Science and Machine Learning tasks! 📊💻.

 <!--
 **fpozoc/fpozoc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.